A Transformative Educational Experience

 Meet the Dean

-Ron Pitcock, Ph.D., serves as the dean for the John V. Roach Honors College.
-He also holds the Wassenich Family Endowed Chair.
+Ron Pitcock, Ph.D., serves as the Wassenich Family Dean of the John V. Roach Honors College

 Expert Teacher-Scholars